-All official communication will be sent to your JCU email account, so it is essential you check it regularly (at least twice per week even during University breaks), including any Junk or Clutter folders.
+All official communication will be sent to your JCU email account, so it is essential you check it regularly.
 Any communication you have with the University will also need to come from your JCU email accounts as proof of identity.

-If you require any assistance with the online portals, please contact InfoHelp.
+If you require any assistance with the online portals, please contact IT Help Desk.

 See Student IT Essentials for information relating to: